ImmanuelShin/reading-notes/Code-102/Ops-Loops.md

 All of the loops shown will only stop iterating once specified conditions are met (if conditions are set in the first place).

-- e.g the for loop aboved will end once variable i is equivalent to the value of variable someNumber.
+- e.g the for loop above will end once variable i is equivalent to the value of variable someNumber.

-If no conditions are set or if the conditions can never be met, then the loops will continue interating forever.
+If no conditions are set or if the conditions can never be met, then the loops will continue iterating forever.

 - e.g:
   > while (1 = 1) {